raspberrypilearning/321-make-mentor-guide/en/step_4.md

 ### Step introductions

-The projects are split into pages (steps), each step begins with a description and an image to show creators what they will have made by the end of the step.
+The projects are split into pages (steps).
+Each step begins with a description and an image to show creators what they will have made by the end of the step.

 This is the step introduction from the 'Exhaust effects' step in our [Rocket launch](https://projects.raspberrypi.org/en/projects/rocket-launch){:target="_blank"} Explore project: